Click PLAY or watch a 1 minute preview on YouTube.

 - guided trekkers stay in lodges, or sprawling tent encampments

-- September to mid-November best months
+- October to November best months

 - beginning of March to mid-May next best